LLNL/pLiner/README.md

 # Getting Started

-## Requirements to use pLiner
-- Docker client needs to be installed before starting to setup pLiner.

 ## pLiner setup
-There are 2 options to start using pLiner: (1) Download the docker image from DockerHub and run the container, (2) Building the docker image from the Dockerfile and then run the container.
+There are 4 options to start using pLiner: (1) Download the docker image from DockerHub and run the container,(2) Building the docker image through dockerfile and running the container(3) building pLiner as a standalone tool, (4) building pLiner in the source tree of clang/LLVM

+## Requirements to use pLiner as a docker container
+- Docker client needs to be installed before starting to setup pLiner using option 1 and 2.

 ### Option 1: Download the docker image from DockerHub and run the container.
   1. Download the docker image from DockerHub: